m1k1o/neko/docs/getting-started/configuration.md

       --icelite                     configures whether or not the ice agent should be a lite agent --iceserver strings           describes a single STUN and TURN server that can be used by the ICEAgent to establish a connection with a peer (default [stun:stun.l.google.com:19302])
       --iceservers string           describes a single STUN and TURN server that can be used by the ICEAgent to establish a connection with a peer
-      --ipfetch string              automatically fetch IP address from given URL when nat1to1 is not present (default "http://checkip.amazonaws.com")
+      --implicit_control            if enabled members can gain control implicitly --ipfetch string              automatically fetch IP address from given URL when nat1to1 is not present (default "http://checkip.amazonaws.com")
-      --key string                  path to the SSL key used to secure the neko server --max_fps int                 maximum fps delivered via WebRTC, 0 is for no maximum (default 25) --nat1to1 strings             sets a list of external IP addresses of 1:1 (D)NAT and a candidate type for which the external IP address is used
+      --key string                  path to the SSL key used to secure the neko server --locks strings               resources, that will be locked when starting (control, login) --max_fps int                 maximum fps delivered via WebRTC, 0 is for no maximum (default 25) --nat1to1 strings             sets a list of external IP addresses of 1:1 (D)NAT and a candidate type for which the external IP address is used
       --opus                        use Opus audio codec